 Judge Terrence G. Berg

-Before his nomination, Berg had served as an Assistant United States Attorney in the Eastern District of Michigan for over 20 years, first joining the U.S. Attorney's Office in 1989.
-As a prosecutor, Berg handled a wide variety of federal criminal prosecutions, specializing in complex fraud cases and computer, Internet and intellectual property crimes.
+In 1989, Judge Berg returned to Michigan to join the United States Attorney’s Office as an Assistant U.S. Attorney.
+As a federal prosecutor, Berg handled a wide variety of federal criminal prosecutions, specializing in complex fraud cases and computer, Internet and intellectual property crimes.

-Berg has taught a Computer Crime Seminar and also Trial Practice as an adjunct professor for the University of Detroit-Mercy School of Law from 1994-2012.
-He has also taught courses at the U.S. Department of Justice's National Advocacy Center, in Columbia, South Carolina, the FBI Academy in Quantico, Virginia, and the Prosecuting Attorney's Associations of Michigan, Ohio, North Carolina, and Utah.
-He has spoken at conferences sponsored by the National Association of Attorney's General, in Washington, D.C., the National White Collar Crime Center, in Fairmont, West Virginia, and the National Center for Justice and the Rule of Law, at the University of Mississippi, Oxford, Mississippi.
-He has also trained prosecutors in Bangkok, Thailand, Sofia, Bulgaria, and Cebu, Philippines.
+Berg taught courses in computer crime and trial practice at the University of Detroit-Mercy School of Law from 1994-2012, and has guest lectured at University of Michigan, Wayne State, Michigan State, and Western Michigan (Thomas M. Cooley), law schools.
+He taught at the National Advocacy Center, in Columbia, South Carolina, the FBI Academy in Quantico, Virginia, and the Prosecuting Attorney=s Associations of Michigan, Ohio, North Carolina, and Utah.
+He has also trained prosecutors in Bangkok, Thailand, Sofia, Bulgaria, and Cebu, Philippines, and judges in Hanoi and Ho Chi Minh City, Vietnam.
 His writings have appeared in law reviews, state bar publications, and national magazines.